aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 });
 ```

-Replace the code in the file now called `auth0-variables.js` with the following code :
+Replace the code in the file called `auth0-variables.js` with the following code :

 ```javascript
 const CLIENT_CONFIG = {